BGuerrero825/Cyber-Notes/Offensive Security/Egghunters.md

 ### Debugging the Egghunter
-Syscall number changes in Windows 10, and changes in every version Can't just add it, there are null bytes
+Through some Googling, we see that the syscall number changed in Windows 10, and changes in every version after. https://j00ru.vexillium.org/syscalls/nt/32/
+1. Get current version of Windows (About PC shows 1709)
+	- We can't just add the new one because there are null bytes
+2. Edit the egghunter.py script to product the correct syscall
-Need to move in the Two's Compliment (calculated via WinDbg) then negate it `neg eax` Edit script egghunter
+	1. Find the Two's Compliment (calculated via WinDbg `?
+0x00 - 0x01c6`)
+	2. Then negate it with `neg eax` to get back the original value
-Run and add a breakpoint at the `jmp edi`, we see that it finds the egg in memory
+3. Run and add a breakpoint at the `jmp edi` to see that it finds the egg in memory

 ### Egghunter Shellcode
 Remember that this is a new buffer and so we need to check again for bad characters.